-This Practice Guidance provides information which should underpin the decision-making and actions of paramedics who are annotated with the Health and Care Professions Council (HCPC) as supplementary and independent prescribers.
+This Practice Guidance provides information which should underpin the decision-making and actions of radiographers who are annotated with the Health and Care Professions Council (HCPC), either as radiographer independent and/or supplementary prescribers.

-This document is 'guidance'.
-'Guidance' is information which a paramedic has a duty to consider and is expected to take into account as part of their decision making process.
-This document provides advice on the behaviours and conduct expected of paramedics who are annotated on the HCPC register as a supplementary and independent prescriber.
-Throughout this document, the use of the word 'must' indicates a legal and/or regulatory requirement and describes a mandatory action and/or behaviour.
+This document is 'guidance".
+"Guidance" is information which a radiographer has a duty to consider and is expected to take into account as part of their decision-making process.
+This document provides advice on the behaviours and conduct expected of radiographers who are annotated on the HCPC register as a supplementary and/or independent prescriber.
+Throughout the document, the use of the word 'must' indicates a legal and/or regulatory requirement and describes a mandatory action and/or behaviour.
 The use of the word 'should' indicates behaviours and/or actions that would be expected to occur in all normal circumstances.
-Each section of this guidance carries equal weight and the document is not ordered in any priority order.
+Each section of this guidance carries equal weight and the document is not ordered in any priority.

-If a paramedic independent prescriber deviates from the guidance in this document, the clinical judgment for so doing should be carefully recorded.
-You should comply with this Practice Guidance, other guidance issued by the College of Paramedics (CoP), and with any statutory requirements applicable to your prescribing practice.
+If a radiographer prescriber deviates from the guidance in this document, the clinical judgment for so doing should be carefully recorded.
+You should comply with this Practice Guidance, other guidance issued by the Society and College of Radiographers (SCoR) and with any statutory requirements applicable to your prescribing practice.
 Failure to do so may put your HCPC registration at risk if concerns are raised about your fitness to practise.
-An independent paramedic prescriber will be expected to justify any decision to act outside the terms of this guidance, and in particular if the paramedic undertakes a course of action not recommended by this guidance there must be robust reasons for doing so.
+A radiographer prescriber will be expected to justify any decision to act outside the terms of this guidance and if they undertake a course of action not recommended herein, there must be robust reasons for doing so.

-The advice in this document applies to all sectors of health and social care provision in the United Kingdom where prescribing activities occur, as permitted by the prescribing laws in each of the Home Countries separately.
+The advice in this document applies to all sectors of health and social care provision in the United Kingdom where prescribing activities occur, as permitted by relevant laws in each of the Home Countries separately.
 The law may not be comparable across England, Scotland, Wales and Northern Ireland.
-It is up to the individual to satisfy themselves of the law in the UK country in which they work and that good governance procedures are in place in their workplace setting.
+It is up to the individual to satisfy themselves of the law within the UK country they work and that good governance procedures are in place in their workplace setting.

-At the current time, and pending changes to UK law, prescribing is not permitted by paramedics outside of the UK and therefore a paramedic permitted to supplementary and independently prescribe in the UK cannot perform this activity outside of UK jurisdiction.
+At the current time, prescribing is not permitted by radiographers outside the UK and therefore a radiographer permitted to independently and/or supplementary prescribe in the UK cannot perform this activity outside UK jurisdiction.

-This practice guidance document focuses on prescribing primarily.
-There are some references to associated activities related to supply and administration, but this has been reduced to a minimum, and only where context is needed.
+N.B.
+This practice guidance document primarily focuses on prescribing.
+There are some references to associated activities related to supply and administration although this has been reduced to a minimum, and only where context is necessary.